climatepolicyradar/navigator-admin-backend/.github/pull_request_template.md

 - [ ] New feature
 - [ ] Breaking change

+## Type of version

+Please select the option below that is most relevant:

+- [ ] Minor version
+- [ ] Major version
+- [ ] Breaking change

 ## How Has This Been Tested?

 Please describe the tests that you added to verify your changes.